monoscope-tech/apitoolkit-landing/blog/how-to-prevent-sending-sensitive-data-to-apitoolkit-during-integration/index.md

 #### 3. Encryption by Adding an Extra Security Layer

-To mitigate risks even further, we have implemented encryption for highly sensitive data (e.g., social security numbers or financial details) before it reaches APIToolkit.
+To mitigate risks even further, we have implemented encryption for highly sensitive data (e.g., social security numbers or financial details) before it reaches monoscope.
 This extra layer protects data confidentiality even if it's inadvertently captured due to misconfiguration or accidental exposure.
 ```python
 from cryptography.fernet import Fernet